What The Three Stooges Can Teach Us About Links, aka The Curly Theory of Link Building

-The "Curly Theory" of link building is based on my discovery that even something as seemingly vertical as The Three Stooges was not vertical enough.
-You had to go even deeper.
-More vertical.
+The “Curly Theory” of link building is based on my discovery that even something as seemingly vertical as The Three Stooges was not vertical enough.
+You had to go even more vertical.
 Three Stooges fan pages of course, but there were sites devoted just to specific Stooges, like Curly, Moe, Larry, or even Shemp.
-Yep, Shemp.
+Yes, Shemp.

 But even that discovery was not vertical enough.
 It seems that within the realm of Three Stooges fans, you even had sites devoted to the different Curly’s that appeared.